Glasgow Haskell Compiler

 The Glasgow Haskell Compiler (GHC) is a native or machine code compiler for the functional programming language Haskell.
 It provides a cross-platform software environment for writing and testing Haskell code and supports many extensions, libraries, and optimisations that streamline the process of generating and executing code.
 GHC is the most commonly used Haskell compiler.
 It is free and open-source software released under a BSD license.

 History

-GHC originally begun in 1989 as a prototype, written in Lazy ML (LML) by Kevin Hammond at the University of Glasgow.
+GHC began in 1989 as a prototype, written in Lazy ML (LML) by Kevin Hammond at the University of Glasgow.
 Later that year, the prototype was completely rewritten in Haskell, except for its parser, by Cordelia Hall, Will Partain, and Simon Peyton Jones.
 Its first beta release was on 1 April 1991.
 Later releases added a strictness analyzer and language extensions such as monadic I/O, mutable arrays, unboxed data types, concurrent and parallel programming models (such as software transactional memory and data parallelism) and a profiler.

-Peyton Jones, and Marlow, later moved to Microsoft Research in Cambridge, where they continued to be primarily responsible for developing GHC.
+Peyton Jones and Marlow later moved to Microsoft Research in Cambridge, where they continued to be primarily responsible for developing GHC.
 GHC also contains code from more than three hundred other contributors.

 From 2009 to about 2014, third-party contributions to GHC were funded by the Industrial Haskell Group.